Warcophyr/XDP_CLONE/README.md

 ```

 Tested on Ubuntu 24.04 / Linux 6.8.x.
 The `mqttsn-udp-sr` subfolder is a separate, dependency-light Rust reference implementation (`cargo run --bin broker|publisher|subscriber`) useful for comparing against the BPF-accelerated path without any kernel setup.

-## License

-MIT, see [LICENSE](LICENSE).
-Each submodule may carry its own license file, so check the submodule directories for details.